moupiyamaji/moupiyamaji.github.io/content/publication/astro_society/index.md

 ---

-title: Astronomy and Society: The road ahead
+title: Astronomy and Society - The road ahead
 publication_types:
   - "2"
 authors: